justryan55/globeTrotter/readme.md

 from /client run npm run dev

 Seed database
-Run node seed.mjs to populate the database
+Run node seed.mjs in /server to populate the database